Kali for Women: Publications

 Widely regarded as India's answer to Virago Press, Kali for Women published some pathbreaking titles, among them the Hindi reference book Shareer ki Jankari ("About the Body").
 Shareer ki Jankari was written by 75 village women and sold by them at a special price in the villages.
 Shareer ki Jankari was extremely frank about sex and women's bodies including issues such as menstrual taboos, shocking some commentators.
-Till then academic presses had largely ignored the markets for cheap, mass literature.
-(See academic books by Jyoti Puti.)